Applied-Scientific-Research/Omega2D/README.md

 This code uses some C++14 features, so should compile on GCC 5, Clang 3.3, MSVC 19.10, and Intel 16.0 compilers.

 #### Prerequisites
 Users will also need CMake and GLFW version 3 on their machines to build this, other requirements are included in this distribution.
-Get glfw3 on Fedora with
+Get these on Fedora with

     sudo yum install cmake glfw3-devel eigen3-devel